IS RAILWAY SAFE? SECURITY ANALYSIS | VIBEEVAL

 The Verdict

 Railway is a safe deployment platform with strong infrastructure security.
 Container isolation and private networking provide solid service boundaries for typical workloads.
 The risk lives in three places: the database public proxy left on by default, internal services accidentally promoted to public, and templates that ship with insecure defaults.
-Audit those three before launch and the platform takes care of the rest.
+Audit those three before launch, secure the application layer, and the platform takes care of the rest.

 How to Secure Railway